3 month only discounted fee 0.9% inc VAT

 Wooden flooring, space for washing machine and tumble drier, with worktops over.
 Radiator, uPVC double glazed window to side.
 Hallway leading to study/office.
 Cloakroom understairs with low level wc.

-Carpet flooring, uPVC double glazed window to rear, and one to side.
+Laminate wood flooring, uPVC double glazed window to rear, and one to side.
 Original character beams, pendant light, inset beam over window to rear, radiator.
+(Large office desk to be included in sale).

-Vinyl flooring.
+Vinyl flooring with tiled entrance area and stable door.
 A range of floor and wall units, with worktops over with tiled splashbacks.
-Gas cooker using bottled LPG, and a Sorn oil fired cooker, with warming drawer and single oven, Space for fridge freezer, stone inglenook with original bread oven in the corner, and the original beam over, which is inscribed with 1843, which is the time of the Rebecca Riots.
-Stainless steel one and half bowls with left hand drainer, uPVC double glazed window above overlooking the courtyard and the views.
+Gas cooker using bottled LPG, and a Sorn oil fired cooker, with warming drawer and single oven, Space for fridge freezer and dishwasher.
+Stainless steel one and half bowls sink with left hand drainer set in beech worktop with further floor cupboards and storage. uPVC double glazed window above provides views overlooking the courtyard and garden, The feature stone inglenook retains the original bread oven in the corner, and the original oak beam over, which in inscribed with 1843, dating to the time of the Rebecca Riots.

-A driveway leads into the property to a private front courtyard, which has ample parking spaces.
-There are outbuildings for which pre-planning has been applied to convert to two holiday let cottages.
+A driveway leads into the property to a private front courtyard, which has ample parking spaces. enclosed by stone outbuildings.
 The front of the property is laid to lawn with mature trees and shrubs, whilst to the side of there is a lawned area and barbeque patio, with a "secret garden" and mature fruit trees.

 History of Windy Hill Farm, Penffordd, SA66 7HU